 In February, Texas was hit by a catastrophic storm, which knocked out nearly 50% of generation and significant portions of network infrastructure.
 Temperatures plummeted, freezing the gas production plants and pipelines the state depends on for electricity and heating - just as demand for power spiked.
 Other generators, including wind and coal, were also hit by cold extremes they weren’t designed to withstand.

-Extreme weather events like this will become more commonplace across the world due to climate change.
+Extreme weather events like this are quite commonplace.
 A traditional grid with centralised generation and a large network of poles and wires is vulnerable - few points of failure can affect many customers.

 Distributed energy generation and storage, on the other hand, can make properties energy secure in the event of network failure.
 The whole system becomes more flexible, resilient and cheaper to maintain.